Witness feared Pistorius might kill himself after shooting girlfriend

 During Stipp's graphic testimony, including his assessment that Steenkamp was "mortally wounded", Pistorius sat slumped in the dock, his head bowed and his hands covering his ears.

-Pistorius had his lower legs amputated as a baby but went on to achieve international fame as the "fastest man on no legs", running on carbon-fibre prosthetic limbs.
+Pistorius had his lower legs amputated as a baby but went on to achieve international fame as the "fastest man on no legs", running on carbon-fiber prosthetic limbs.

-Already one of the best-known Paralympic athletes, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 metres semi-final, competing against able-bodied athletes.
+Already one of the best-known Paralympic athletes, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 meters semi-final, competing against able-bodied athletes.

 With rugged good looks and an easy smile, he was a sponsors' dream, but since he shot Steenkamp on Valentine's Day last year a different side to his carefully-groomed media persona has emerged.